 An online scam may be harmful to your computer or try to work with social engineering and stress you into acting quickly without giving it much thought.
 That is how the majority of them work and the texts and visuals behind them are constructed in order to manipulate you on a psychological level to draw you into believing the scam.

 Types of Online Scams

-Numerous scams circle the Internet, but we will discuss only the most common ones, while trying to explain the basic ideas behind them.
-Knowledge about them will help you into being better prepared when you see those scams or new ones.
-Even if you witness a scam that is not at all similar to the ones described in this article, you should be able to remember what you have read here and act accordingly without becoming the next victim of a new scam.
+Numerous online scams circle the Internet time and time again, but we will discuss only the most common ones, while trying to explain the basic ideas behind them.
+Knowledge about them will help you into being better prepared when you see those online scams or new ones.
+Even if you witness a scam online that is not at all similar to the ones described in this article, you should be able to remember what you have read here and act accordingly without becoming the next victim of a new scam.